Paveldeg/URL-Shortner-REST-service-Py/README.md

 # URL-Shortner-REST-service-Py
-basic URL shortener RESTfull service using Flask
+basic URL shortener RESTfull service using Flask, tested with Python 3.9.0

 How to run:
 py UrlShortnerSrv.py